Field Trips and R.E.A.C.H. camp

 Corbin, Ky.
 40701

 Cumberland Falls is the "Niagara of the South" and home to a unique natural phenomenon called a Moonbow.
 Most education programs focus on geology, native plants and wildlife.
 Programs on outdoors skills such as canoeing, archery, astronomy, Leave no Trace and others are available for smaller groups.
 Programs can be tailored to meet classroom needs.
 Park is open year around.
 Program fees per student vary per activity.
 Overnight programs are available.
 Contact our Group Sales Department regarding our REACH Program.
-To schedule a day trip, call park interpreters Steve Gilbert or Bret Smitley at 1-800-325-0063.
+To schedule a day trip, call park interpreters at 1-800-325-0063.

 Dr. Thomas Walker State Historic Site